onflow/cadence/docs/language.md

 It is possible to create references to **storage locations**.
 References allow access to stored values.
 A reference can be used to read or call fields and methods of stored values without having to move or call the fields and methods on the storage location directly.

 References are **copied**, i.e. they are value types.
 Any number of references to a storage location can be created, but only by the account that owns the location being referenced.

 Note that references are **not** referencing stored values – A reference cannot be used to directly modify a value it references, and if the value stored in the references location is moved or removed, the reference is not updated and it becomes invalid.

-References are created by using the `&` operator, followed by the storage location, the `as` keyword, and the type through which the stored location should be accessed.
+References are created by using the `&` operator, followed by the storage location,the `as` keyword, and the type through which the stored location should be accessed.
 ```cadence,file=reference-ex.cdc
 let nameRef: &Name = &account.storage[Name] as Name
 ```